hermine-dm/helpnet/README.md

 ## The Project

-The SLA, well known by the name charcot disease, is amongs all rare sickness the more common one...
+The SLA, well known by the name of charcot disease, is among all rare sicknesses the more common one...

 Just in France charcot disease is responsible of :
 - 3 new diagnostics per day
 - 6 000 persons are living with this unhealing disease
 - 1 200 death per year

-We've created a website that gathers patients, their friends, family and companions.
+We've created a webapp that gathers patients, their friends, family and companions.
 Also associations that can help, write articles and gather people around events to fight all together around illness.

 ## How does it work